roberthpchao/Northwind-ETL/Project Plan5.md

 Fact_OrderMetrics	FK__Fact_Orde__Produ__628FA481
 I haven't try step 2 python delete yet.

-Thank you for running the diagnostic query.
-That is extremely helpful\!

 The diagnosis confirms two crucial facts:

 1.  **Referencing Table:** The table causing the lock is indeed **`Fact_OrderMetrics`**.